CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     Concordance = 0.638
     """

 Model Selection in Survival Regression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With censorship, it's not correct to use a loss function like mean-squared-error or
+If censorship is present, it's not appropriate to use a loss function like mean-squared-error or
 mean-absolute-loss.
-Instead, one measure is the c-index, or concordance-index.
+Instead, one measure is the concordance-index, also known as the c-index.
 This measure
-evaluates the ordering of predicted times: how correct is the ordering?
+evaluates the accuracy of the ordering of predicted time.
 It is infact a generalization
 of AUC, another common loss function, and is interpreted similarly:

 * 0.5 is the expected result from random predictions,
 * 1.0 is perfect concordance and,
 * 0.0 is perfect anti-concordance (multiply predictions with -1 to get 1.0)

-The measure is implemented in lifelines under `lifelines.utils.concordance_index` and accepts the actual times (along with any censorships), and the predicted times.
+The measure is implemented in lifelines under `lifelines.utils.concordance_index` and accepts the actual times (along with any censorships) and the predicted times.

 Cross Validation
 ######################################